arnetheduck/nlvm/README.md

 # Random notes

-* Upstream is pinned using a submodule - nlvm relies heavily on internals that keep changing - it's unlikely that it works with any other versions patches welcome to update it
+* Upstream is pinned using a submodule - nlvm relies heavily on internals that keep changing - it's unlikely that it works with any other versions, patches welcome to update it
 * The upstream test suite runs `compiler/nim` to compile the test code.
   `make test` uses a trick where nlvm is copied to that location, so as to